voteview/Rvoteview/vignettes/README.md

 Querying the database with `voteview_search`
 ============================================

 The first main function of this package is to allow users to search for roll calls.
 Using a custom query parser, we allow both simple and complex queries to be made to the VoteView database.
 The simple way uses a set of arguments to build a query within the `R` package while the complex way allows the user to build a specific query with nested, boolean logic.
 Both can also be used simultaneously.
+You can find the full documentation for the query parser [here](https://github.com/JeffreyBLewis/Rvoteview/wiki/Query-Documentation).

 Simple text queries
 -------------------